bilias/rqwatch/README.md

 - LDAP Authentication

 ### Access Control
-- Admin users can read/release all emails
+- Admin users can read/release all emails and edit all maps
-- Normal users can read/release only their emails (+ aliases)
+- Normal users can read/release only their emails (+ aliases) and edit their maps
 - DB Admin users / LDAP Admin users
 - /admin web endpoint for admins